 |Slicing into a beautiful loaf of bread you’ve created yourself is really rewarding!|

-In my first post, I gave you an overview of the process in general, with a few perhaps somewhat deflating truths: what to expect in general, and some things I think you should be prepared to deal with if you want to give this rewarding process a whirl.
+In my first post, I gave you an overview of the process of baking sourdough bread: all the stuff I wish someone had told me, before I got started.
+I told you some things I think you should be prepared to deal with, if you want to give this rewarding process a whirl.

-In the second post, I explained to you WHY it’s important to only use the ingredients specified in this recipe, and also mentioned specific tools you will need.
+In the second post on baking sourdough bread, I explained WHY it’s important to only use the ingredients specified in this recipe, and also mentioned specific tools you will need.

-Unfortunately for some of you, this post is NOT about how to begin your very own starter.
-There is a simple reason for this: I have never done it.
+Today’s post is the third in a series of four posts on how to make sourdough bread.
+But it’s NOT a post about how to make your own sourdough starter, There is a simple reason for this: I have never done it.

 There ARE books that will tell you precisely how to do this, and the one I’m reading and loving right now is called Local Breads, by Daniel Leader.
 After checking this book out from the library, I knew it was important and informative enough that I actually wanted to own it.
 So, that’s a pretty high recommendation.
 I’m looking forward to trying quite a few of its recipes.